mbilal234/tawazun/README.md

-# Budget — Personal Finance Tracker
+# Tawazun — Finance Tracker

 A lightweight Windows desktop app for tracking income, expenses, and savings — built with Electron and React.
 All data stays on your machine; nothing is sent to any server.